raspibolt/raspibolt/raspibolt/raspibolt_6A_auto-unlock.md

 This is why a script that automatically unlocks the wallet is  helpful.
 The password is stored in a root-only directory as plaintext,  so clearly not so secure, but for reasonable amounts this is a good  middle-ground in my opinion.
 You can always decide to stick to manual  unlocking, or implement a solution that unlocks the wallet from a remote  machine.

+:warning: Important: this works only for "systemd" version 230+.
+You can check this as follows:
+`$ systemd --version`

 * As user "admin", create a new directory and save your LND wallet password [C] into a text file
   `$ sudo mkdir /etc/lnd`
   `$ sudo nano /etc/lnd/pwd`